Effective Christian ministry today requires broader understanding of world's religions.

 Meet three individuals who felt the tug of God's calling.

 Literally thousands of men and womenvisionaries, theologians, administrators, philanthropists and othershave invested their lives in the training and preparation of future pastors.
-Meet just some of the remarkable individuals from among that noteworthy group.

 A biblical exploration into living a meaningful life.